Back to Blog

 Establish Baselines

 Before making changes, understand your normal metrics.
 Track daily readings for at least two weeks to establish what "normal" looks like for your sending patterns.
+Document your baseline spam rate, authentication rates, and reputation levels.
+Without baselines, you can't tell if a metric change is a real problem or normal variation.

 Correlate with Campaigns